selena2701/Ipay/resources/libs/javafx-sdk-16/legal/javafx.web/icu_web.md

  #  or result produced or otherwise obtained by using the program,
  #  regardless of whether they have been advised of, or otherwise had
  #  knowledge of, the possibility of such damages at any time during the
  #  project or thereafter.
-Each user will be deemed to have agreed to the
+Each customer will be deemed to have agreed to the
  #  foregoing by his or her commencement of use of the program.
 The term
  #  "use" as used herein includes, but is not limited to, the use,
  #  modification, copying and distribution of the program and the
  #  production of secondary products from the program.
  #
  #  In the case where the program, whether in its original form or
- #  modified, was distributed or delivered to or received by a user from
+ #  modified, was distributed or delivered to or received by a customer from
  #  any person, organization or entity other than ICOT, unless it makes or
- #  grants independently of ICOT any specific warranty to the user in
+ #  grants independently of ICOT any specific warranty to the customer in
  #  writing, such person, organization or entity, will also be exempted
- #  from and not be held liable to the user for any such damages as noted
+ #  from and not be held liable to the customer for any such damages as noted
  #  above as far as the program is concerned.
  #
  #  ---------------COPYING.ipadic-----END----------------------------------